 USAA is well known for consistently rating high on various customer service surveys and reports.
 They have won numerous awards over the years and are almost always found at the top in any sort of rankings.
 That said, there is some reason for concern that things could be changing.

 Bottom line is that while it’s not an extremely large number of complaints for a company as big as USAA, it is higher than some competitors – surprisingly so considering high rankings elsewhere.
-And it’s definitely surprising to see it higher than Farmers Insurance, which traditionally suffers in the customer service rankings.

 One of the major things that jump out from the reviews written by USAA customers is that they feel the company is not as good in terms of service as it once was.
 The common refrain among complaints is that people who have been insured for many years have seen service go downhill.
 Some of the complaints include large rate increases, rude customer service personnel, and claims that have been processed poorly or denied.